Dave Wannstedt: Miami Dolphins

-Pitt
+Pittsburgh

-When University of Pittsburgh head coach Walt Harris was forced to resign, Wannstedt, with NFL experience and a proven college recruiting record, immediately became a candidate to replace him.
-As a Pittsburgh area native, former Pitt player (offensive tackle from 1971–73), Pitt graduate (B.S. in 1974; M.Ed. in 1976), and previous graduate assistant coach at the university under Johnny Majors and Jackie Sherrill (1975–78), Wannstedt had strong ties to both the university and the city.
+When University of Pittsburgh head coach Walt Harris elected to take the position at Stanford prior to the 2005 Fiesta Bowl, Wannstedt, with NFL experience and a proven college recruiting record, immediately became a candidate to replace him.
+As a Pittsburgh area native and former player (offensive tackle from 1971 to 1973) and previous graduate assistant coach at the university under Johnny Majors and Jackie Sherrill (having earned a B.S. in 1974 and M.Ed. in 1976 while coaching from 1975 to 1978), Wannstedt had strong ties to both the university and the city.
 Wannstedt was initially interested in the job but pulled back over salary issues and concerns about his ability to keep a quality staff.
-After working out several issues with the Pitt athletic department including pay raises for assistant coaches, Wannstedt agreed to Pitt's offer and was named head coach on December 23, 2004.
+After working out several issues with the athletic department including pay raises for assistant coaches, Wannstedt agreed to the offer and was named head coach on December 23, 2004.

 Wannstedt said that recruiting would be a top priority under his leadership.
-Harris had been roundly criticized during his tenure for not recruiting top high school talent, especially in the crucial and talent-laden western Pennsylvania area.
+Harris had been roundly criticized during his tenure for not recruiting top high school talent, especially in the crucial and talent-laden Western Pennsylvania area.
 Wannstedt retained some of Harris' staff including Paul Rhoads, the defensive coordinator, but made several key changes including bringing in former Baltimore Ravens offensive coordinator Matt Cavanaugh to run his offense.
-Cavanaugh was Pitt's starting quarterback in 1976 and 1977 when Wannstedt was a graduate assistant coach.
+Cavanaugh was the starting quarterback in 1976 and 1977 when Wannstedt was a graduate assistant coach.

+2005

-In his first season, Wannstedt inherited a Pitt team that won a share of the Big East Championship and played in the Fiesta Bowl the previous year under Harris, and was ranked 21 in the first AP Poll of 2005.
-However, defeats by Notre Dame and Ohio University; and a last second loss (by a score of 7–6) to Nebraska kicked off a disappointing 5–6 season that also saw Pitt get humiliated 45–13 by archrival West Virginia.
-This campaign was Pitt's first losing record since 1999.
+In his first season, Wannstedt inherited a Pittsburgh team that won a share of the Big East Championship and played in the Fiesta Bowl the previous year under Harris and was ranked 21st in the first AP Poll of 2005.
+However, defeats by Notre Dame and Ohio and a last second loss (by a score of 7–6) to Nebraska kicked off a disappointing 5–6 season that also saw Pittsburgh get humiliated 45–13 by archrival West Virginia.
+This campaign was the program's first losing record since 1999.

-Wannstedt's recruiting prowess led Scout.com analysts to rate the Panthers' class of 2006 the eleventh best in the country.
+2006

+Wannstedt's recruiting prowess led analysts to rate the Panthers' class of 2006 as among their best class in decades.
+Pittsburgh won six of their first seven games (with just a loss to Michigan State).
+The win over UCF in October proved to be their last, as a 20–10 loss to #15-ranked Rutgers started a five-game slide (with three of their losses being to ranked opponents), which included a double-overtime loss to Connecticut.
+Ultimately, the Panthers did not make a bowl game with their 6–6 record.